What is Early Decision? Learn more about this application option for first-year students for whom American University is their first choice.

 - Ability to connect with the First Year Advising team

 - Opportunity to meet with deans and faculty in your chosen school or college

 - Early chance to connect with your summer Orientation Leader and gain access to new student orientation content

 - Guaranteed first choice of preferred date for campus move-in during the designated period

 Students often have questions about the role of financial aid in Early Decision.
 These include concerns about the availability of financial aid for ED students; timing of notification of these awards; and whether or not they should even apply ED if financial aid is a concern.
 American University is committed to supporting students who demonstrate financial need.
 Students who apply to AU under the Early Decision Plan are given consideration for need-based and merit award packages in the same manner as students who apply under our Regular Decision Plan.
 Our Early Decision candidates are notified at the point of admission of their financial aid awards and merit scholarships (if eligible).
 If American University is your first choice, we encourage you to apply Early Decision.

-Early Decision I applicants who wish to be considered for need-based financial aid must complete and submit the CSS Profile form to the College Board and the FAFSA to the Department of Education by November 15.
+Early Decision I applicants who wish to be considered for need-based financial aid must complete and submit the CSS Profile form to the College Board by November 15 and the FAFSA to the Department of Education by January 15.
 For Early Decision II applicants, the CSS Profile and FAFSA deadline is January 15.